KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete.md

 In KeyboardKit, an ``AutocompleteProvider`` can be used to provide the keyboard with autocomplete suggestions as the user types, triggers actions and moves the input cursor around.

 KeyboardKit doesn't have a standard autocomplete provider as it has for most other services.
+Instead, it will use a disabled provider until you register a real one.

-You can unlock one with [KeyboardKit Pro][Pro] or create a custom provider that integrates with any 3rd party engine, SDK, api or service.
+You can unlock a ``LocalAutocompleteProvider`` and an ``ExternalAutocompleteProvider`` with [KeyboardKit Pro][Pro] or create a custom implementation that uses custom logic.

 [KeyboardKit Pro][Pro] specific features are described at the end of this document.